ZanzyTHEbar/ESP32GreenhouseTowerDIY/docs/_pages/introduction.md

 If you have chosen the mDNS option, you will need to setup mDNS on your network for MQTT Discovery.
 The mDNS service on the ESP is already configure, if you chose that feature, and should appear on your network as at the `<name>.tower.local` address.

 The MQTT Broker is a free service that allows you to publish and subscribe to MQTT messages.
 To automate the connection process, this project offers Multi-Cast DNS (mDNS/Zeroconf) to find the broker.
-For this to work, you must have a broker on your local network, and you must have only 1 MQTT broker within the range of the client, otherwise the client will simply connect to the first broker it finds.
+For this to work, you must have a broker on your local network, and you must have only 1 MQTT broker within the range of the client, otherwise the client will simply connect to the images broker it finds.

 Using a Zeroconf approach we can avoid having to hard code the broker's IP address or hostname into the client device's firmware.
 Instead we can use DNS-SD and Avahi/Bonjour to discover the server hosting the MQTT broker.